Ski Boot Sizing

 doesn’t make things easy.
 They may have standardized sizing, but not

-standardized flex.
-Boot flex ratings are not the same between manufactures.
+flex.
+And ski boot flex ratings are not the same between manufactures.
 What

 that means is a 90 flex from one manufacture can be a different flex